-4.11 OFFICIALS
+4.11 OFFICIALS - REFEREES

-4.11.1 REFEREES

-The main task of the Referees is to observe the racing and, in particular, the good sportsmanship during the racing.
-They will ensure that the current rules are observed by everyone.
-Referees may be called for information by the International Jury when a meeting is called by the Race Director.
-One (1) IFMAR Referee will be appointed by IFMAR.
-Travel and accommodation expenses will be paid for by IFMAR, EFRA, ROAR, FEMCA and FAMAR equally.

-The IFMAR Referee will be supported by two (2) appointed Deputy Referees, one nominated and paid for by the host Bloc and one nominated and paid for by the host country's Association (see Rule 1.12).
-They must be experienced and unbiased people with a good knowledge of the English language and the current IFMAR Rules and will have acted as a Referee at least on national level before.
+- 4.11.1 One IFMAR Referee will be appointed by IFMAR.
+Approved travel and accommodation expenses will be paid for by IFMAR, EFRA, ROAR, FEMCA and FAMAR equally.
+The IFMAR Referee will be supported by two (2) appointed deputy referees, one nominated and paid for by the host Bloc and one nominated and paid for by the host country's association (see General Rule 1.12).
+They must be experienced and unbiased people with a good knowledge of the English language and the current IFMAR rules and will have acted as a referee at least on national level before. - 4.11.2 The main task of the Referees is to observe the racing and, in particular, the good sportsmanship during the racing.
+They will ensure that the current rules are observed by everyone. - 4.11.3 Referees may be called for information by the International Jury when a meeting is called by the Race Director.